Ty France Player Props: Mariners vs. White Sox

-The Seattle Mariners, including Ty France and his .600 slugging percentage over his past 10 games, take on starter Michael Kopech and the Chicago White Sox at T-Mobile Park, Friday at 10:10 PM ET.
+Ty France and his .429 on-base percentage over his past 10 games (78 points higher than his season-long percentage), will be in action for the Seattle Mariners versus the Chicago White Sox and Lucas Giolito on June 17 at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Marlins.
+He strung together two hits (going 2-for-4 with an RBI) in his most recent appearance against the White Sox.

 Ty France Game Info & Props vs. the White Sox